robcarver17/pysystemtrade/CONTRIBUTING.md

 ### Testing

 Doc tests should be removed from class methods, since they often require a lot of setup, and make the code harder to read.
 Unit tests are preferable.
 Doc tests make more sense for seperate, standalone, functions.
+This is especially the case when they can be used to quickly demonstrate how a function works.

 Test coverage is extremely sparse.